manifoldx/typed-sdk/docs/PROVIDERS.md

     {
         amount: [
             {
-                // The denomination should be in cin
+                // The denomination should be in gwei
                 denom: string,

-                // The fee amount in cin
+                // The fee amount in gwei
                 amount: BigNumberish
             }
         ],